seekinginfiniteloop/PlainLicense/README.md

-# PlainLicense
+# Plain License

+**visit us at plainlicense.org[plainlicense.org] for all the details!

-**PlainLicense** is an initiative to rewrite popular software and creative licenses in plain, approachable language.
+**Plain License** is an initiative to rewrite popular software and creative licenses in plain, approachable language.
 Our goal is to make common licenses easy to understand for an average person with no legal background.
 We seek to recraft licenses in a way that is accessible, clear, and concise while maintaining the legal integrity and enforceability of the original licenses.

 ## Planned Initial Features for Launch (left to do)

-1. [ ] 6-ish plain language licenses (2 of 6 done)
+1. [X] 6-ish plain language licenses (2 of 6 done)
-2. [ ] Basic intro and about pages
+2. [X] Basic intro and about pages
 3. [X] Start of a faq

 ## Planned Features for Future Releases

 1. [ ] Sleeker UI
 2. [ ] More detailed faq
-3. [ ] whiz-bang hero landing page
+3. [X] whiz-bang hero landing page
-4. [ ] Contributing guide for editing/writing or legal input
+4. [X] Contributing guide for editing/writing or legal input
-5. [ ] Contributing guide for adding new languages
+5. [X] Contributing guide for adding new languages
 6. [ ] Develop a standard graphic for simple license comparison
-7. [ ] Templatize new licenses
+7. [X] Templatize new licenses
 8. [X] Automate license generation with a hook to simplify editing (so we're not editing multiple files for one license) [turns out this was really simple]
-9. [ ] Implement per-license semver automation
+9. [X] Implement per-license semver automation
 10. [ ] Implement a license comparison tool
 11. [ ] Eventually, generate your own license; modular approach with pydantic-like validation